Greek language question: 1903–22 Demoticism in education and reform

+Fotiadis' perspective

-In 1902 Fotis Fotiadis, personal physician to the Ottoman Sultan (and therefore secure enough to risk controversy) had published The Language Question and our Educational Renaissance, the first book to argue for educational reform based on demotic.
-Claiming that it was easier for a Greek child to learn a foreign language than Katharevousa, he called for demotic to be established as the official language of the Greek state, education, and law.
+In 1902 Fotis Fotiadis, personal physician to the Ottoman Sultan (and therefore secure enough to risk controversy) had published The Language Question and our Educational Renaissance, the first book to argue for educational reform based on Demotic.
+Claiming that it was easier for a Greek child to learn a foreign language than Katharevousa, he called for Demotic to be established as the official language of the Greek state, education, and law.